Course Outline

 Debugging Techniques

-- Setting Breakpoints and Watches
+- Setting breakpoints and watching variables

 - Using the Local Window